wp-plugins/mail-subscribe-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows users to enter their name and email address to subscribe to a list which is available to view and export in the wordpress admin.
+This plugin allows users to enter their name and email address on a simple unstyled form to subscribe to a simple mailing list which is available to view and modify in the wordpress admin area.

 == Description ==